 \subsection{Movement trajectories}

 In addition to Fitts' Law and the \nicefrac{2}{3} Power Law, we qualitatively analyze the movement trajectories generated by the model.
-Figures~\ref{fig:endeffector-ID4} and~\ref{fig:endeffector-ID2} show position, velocity, and acceleration time series as well as 3D movement path, Phasespace, and Hooke plots for multiple movements from the Fitts' Law type task for two representative task conditions (ID~4 respective ID~2, each with 35cm distance between targets) and one representative movement direction (between targets 7 and 8 shown in Fig~\ref{fig:iso-task-setup}A).
-Apart from the 3D movement path, all plots show centroid projections of the respective trajectory onto the vector between initial and target position.
+Figures~\ref{fig:endeffector-ID4} and~\ref{fig:endeffector-ID2} show the position, velocity, and acceleration time series, as well as 3D movement path, Phasespace, and Hooke plots for multiple movements from the Fitts' Law type task for two representative task conditions (ID~4 respective ID~2, each with a 35 cm distance between targets) and one representative movement direction (between targets 7 and 8 shown in Fig.~\ref{fig:fitts-law-type-task}a).
+Apart from the 3D movement path, all plots show centroid projections of the respective trajectory onto the vector between the initial and target positions.

-The movements exhibit typical features of human aimed movements, such as symmetric bell-shaped velocity profiles.
-Movements are smooth and gently accelerate and decelerate as visible in the acceleration profile and Hooke plot.
-For high ID (Fig~\ref{fig:endeffector-ID4}), movements exhibit an initial rapid movement towards the target, followed by an extended phase of corrective movements.
-For low ID (Fig~\ref{fig:endeffector-ID2}), the phase of corrective movements is generally shorter.
+The movements exhibit typical features of human aimed movements, such as symmetric bell-shaped velocity profiles.\cite{Morasso81} Movements are smooth, and gently accelerate and decelerate, as evident in the acceleration profiles and Hooke plots in Fig.~\ref{fig:endeffector-ID4} and Fig.~\ref{fig:endeffector-ID2}.
+For high ID (Fig.~\ref{fig:endeffector-ID4}), movements exhibit an initial rapid movement towards the target, followed by an extended phase of corrective movements.
+For low ID (Fig.~\ref{fig:endeffector-ID2}), the phase of corrective movements is generally shorter.

-Movement trajectories towards the target are slightly curved and some of them exhibit pronounced correctional submovements at the end (see, e.g., \nameref{S1_Fig} and \nameref{S2_Fig}).

-The between-movement variability within one movement direction and task condition decreases with increasing ID; in particular, very simple ID 1 movements exhibit a large variability and are most prone to outliers (see, e.g., \nameref{S3_Fig}).
+Movement trajectories towards the target are slightly curved and some of them exhibit pronounced correctional submovements at the end (see, e.g., Supplementary Fig. S1 and S2 online).
+The between-movement variability within one movement direction and task condition decreases with increasing ID.
+In particular, very simple ID 1 movements exhibit a large variability and are most prone to outliers (see, e.g., Supplementary Fig. S3 online).